exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

 // => undefined
 ```

 Javascript has a built-in operator that makes it easier to work with indefinite numbers of elements.
-When `...` appears on the left-hand side of an assignment, it's known as the `rest` operator.
-It collects zero or more values into a single array.
+When `...` appears on the left-hand side of an assignment, those three dots are known as the `rest` operator.
+The three dots together with a variable name is called a rest element.
+It collects zero or more values, and stores them into a single array.

 ```javascript
 const [a, b, ...everythingElse] = [0, 1, 1, 2, 3, 5, 8]